RobTillaart/map2colour/README.md

 #### version 0.2.0

-map2colourFast, slightly slower compared to 0.1.4
+map2colourFast, slightly slower compared to 0.1.4.
+Note that the larger the size the more time it takes to find the correct interval for the value.

 |  function call           |  time UNO   |  time ESP32  |
 |:-------------------------|------------:|-------------:|